airpair/push-notifications-using-ionic-framework/post.md

 ## Conclusion
-We have created the project which demonstrates how easy you can build iOS applications using web technologies only.
+We have created the project, which demonstrates how easy you can build iOS applications using web technologies only.

 Full project you can find on the [Github](https://github.com/otelnov/pushNews).